-There are areas of urban habitat surrounding the site (see cover photo), and extensive areas of bushland reserve on North Head, mostly Sydney Harbour National Park and Sydney Harbour Federation Trust land to the south-east of the property.
-Bower Streets runs along the southern border and a residential property borders the site to the east and west.
-The northern boundary of the property is adjacent to Council managed reserve along Marine
+There are areas of urban habitat surrounding the site, and extensive areas of bushland reserve on North Head, mostly Sydney Harbour National Park and Sydney Harbour Federation Trust land to the south-east of the property.
+Bower Reserve and Shelly Beach Reserve to the north.